top of page

 Jacob acted in fear, but God protected him despite his fear.

-Jacob acted in his own wisdom but once again God showed him that it was not his wisdom that would get him out of trouble but the supernatural intervention of the Almighty God.
+Jacob acted in his own wisdom, but once again, God showed him that it was not his wisdom that would get him out of trouble, but the supernatural intervention of Almighty God.

 Jacob still had to learn to trust in God and not to fear men.